catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/apis.rst

 API endpoints
 *************

+Once authenticated and operating from a :ref:`whitelisted IP address
-Once authenticated, you can obtain the service catalogue and the list of API endpoints on the current region from the identity service.
+<access-and-whitelist>`, you can obtain the service catalogue and the list of
+API endpoints on the current region from the identity service.

 From the dashboard, you can find the endpoints under Access and Security, API endpoints.

 From the command line tools, you can run ``openstack catalog list`` to list the services and API endpoints of the current region.

 Endpoints for “nz-por-1”
 ------------------------